 On an annual basis, this ministry offers English language/citizenship preparation instruction to hundreds of adult learners at various proficiency levels.
 No foreign language skills are necessary for most positions.
 ESL teachers and aides generally volunteer one evening a week, either Tuesday or Thursday, and classes meet in the ST. MARK Christian Formation Center.
 Time commitment for weekly volunteers averages 2-3 hours per week (September – June).
 Volunteers are also asked to help with program administration by participating in student registration, publicity, hospitality, student recognitions, and other program-wide functions.
 Others serve as occasional substitutes or assist with the summer program.
 Volunteers attend training, plan lessons, and report on attendance and classroom activity via email.

 Monica O’Keefe | 703-980-9380 | firstname.lastname@example.org

 FACETS HOT MEALS

 The ST. MARK Hot Meals team prepares 130 meals for the homeless and delivers them to sites in Fairfax six times a year: the fourth Monday of alternate months starting in January.
-We prepare the food at Fairfax Presbyterian Church in the City of Fairfax.
+We prepare the food here at ST. MARK Catholic Church.
 The cooks prepare and package food from 3:15 to 5:45 pm, then the drivers deliver the food from 5:30pm to 7:15pm.
 The drivers should have vehicles.

 Ann Ramish | 703-242-4253 | email@example.com